neerja007/ChEA/README.md

 added a footer
-removed twitter updates in home page linked home to about us (file name=about 2) .. and about us to home...
+removed twitter updates in home page linked home to about us (file name=about 2) .. and about us to home... linked aboutus to "homepage" and not "archive wordpress" removed the black "follow" link at the bottom of homepage and about us removed the top signup in about us changed heading in aboutus

 Akshay: